iri-pycpt/PyCPT2-Seasonal-Forecast-User-Guide/_sources/MME.md

 First we need to select a subset of GCMs to include in the MME.
 Factors to consider are:
 - deterministic skill maps for the individual models: All skill scores should be generally positive across the map
-- their CCA/EOF modes: The CCA modes of each model should be physically interpretable and the CC coefficient should generally exceed about 0.4
+- their CCA/EOF modes: The CCA modes of each model should be physically interpretable and the CC coefficient should generally be about 0.4 or more.
 - the forecast maps: Any differences in polarity between models should be confirmed by looking at the global maps from the NMME and C3S websites.

 Although the CFSv2 model skill is low in our West African example, we will still include it in our two-model MME for demonstration purposes.